peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

  * <i>bytes</i>: A sequence of bytes (interpreted as text).
 The desired portion of the sequence of bytes (interpreted as text) must contain only characters allowed by the given radix, except that it may start with a minus sign ("-", U+002D) to indicate a negative number.
 The desired portion is not allowed to contain white space characters, including spaces.
 The desired portion may start with any number of zeros.

  * <i>radix</i>: A base from 2 to 36.
-Depending on the radix, the sequence of bytes (interpreted as text) can use the basic digits 0 to 9 (U+0030 to U+0039) and then the basic upper-case letters A to Z (U+0041 to U+005A).
+Depending on the radix, the sequence of bytes (interpreted as text) can use the basic digits 0 to 9 (U+0030 to U+0039) and then the basic uppercase letters A to Z (U+0041 to U+005A).
 For example, 0-9 in radix 10, and 0-9, then A-F in radix 16.
-Where a basic upper-case letter A to Z is allowed in the sequence of bytes (interpreted as text), the corresponding basic lower-case letter (U+0061 to U+007a) is allowed instead.
+Where a basic uppercase letter A to Z is allowed in the sequence of bytes (interpreted as text), the corresponding basic lowercase letter (U+0061 to U+007a) is allowed instead.

  * <i>index</i>: The index of the sequence of bytes (interpreted as text) that starts the desired portion.